Fraudulent CRA Resumes Aren’t Always Easy to Spot

 CRAs: How to Avoid Being Accused of Candidate Fraudulence

 A qualified Clinical Research Associate’s worst nightmare should be a false accusation of providing fraudulent credentials.
-The real shame is when the errors are honest mistakes, as these errors and mistakes can ruin your brand, thus negatively impacting your ability to work with reputable recruiting agencies as well as soiling your chances of getting your next contract.
+The real shame is when the errors are honest mistakes.
+Errors and mistakes can ruin your brand, thus negatively impacting your ability to work with reputable recruiting agencies.
+Meaning, these mistakes can soil your chances of getting your next contract.
 A simple (and honest) mistake may permanently derail your career.

 On the topic of resumes: never copy a colleague’s clinical research associate resume.
 Stealing their format and aesthetics may be tempting, but this can lead to several careless mistakes and copying errors when inserting your information.
 Even if copying another person’s resume isn’t explicitly fraudulent, any mistakes or incorrect information resulting from copying someone else’s resume will deter hiring managers and could result in a decreased chance of earning future assignments.